Colors

 What makes a good headlamp?

-How bright it should be, which battery run-time is ideal for you and how far ahead the light on your new LED headlamp should shine depends on where you plan to jog.
-Where do you run?
-Are the trails level, paved and well lit or do you literally run over hill and dale in the dark?
-Are you more of a short-distance runner or do you enjoy a really long run?
-All these points can help you decide which jogging headlamp is right for you.
+How powerful the light should be, how long it should last and how far the light from your new LED headlamp should shine when jogging depends entirely on the area of use.
+Where exactly do you run?
+Are the paths level, paved and well-lit or do you literally run over hill and dale in the dark in the forest?
+Are you more of a short-distance runner or do you enjoy a long run?
+All these points determine which headlamp is right for you for jogging and running.

-How many lumens should the jogging headlamp have?
+How many lumens should a headlamp have for jogging?

-The lumens indicate the brightness of your lamp.
+You can tell how bright your lamp is by the luminous flux in lumens.
 The more lumens, the brighter the headlamp shines.
-For jogging, headlamps starting at 100 lumens will give you enough light.
-Ledlenser headlamps are equipped with long-lasting LED lights and let you jog safely in the dark.
-If your running route is not very well lighted, you may need an LED lamp with more lumens.
-You can use these values as a rough guide:
+Headlamps with 100 lumens or more are suitable for jogging to provide you with enough light.
+Make sure that your lamp also provides the appropriate luminous flux permanently and not just briefly in boost mode.
+Ledlenser headlamps are equipped with long-lasting LED lights and will get you safely through the dark.
+Depending on how well illuminated your running route is, you may need an LED lamp with more lumens.
+You can use these values as a guide:

-- Trail running and running on unpaved trails: 500+ lumens
+- Trail running and running off paved paths: more than 500 lumens

-How important is the light cone of a jogging headlamp?
+How important is the light pattern of a headlamp when jogging?

-The best thing about this is that by adjusting the different dimming levels of the individual LEDs, you can adapt the brightness of your Ledlenser headlamp to your needs and to your running route.
-In addition, our Ledlenser jogging headlamps are also equipped with a tilt function.
-This means that you can set the light higher or lower from without having to move your head.
+The best thing about it: The different dimming levels of the individual LEDs allow you to adjust the brightness of your Ledlenser headlamp individually to your needs and your running route while jogging.
+Our Ledlenser headlamps for joggers are also equipped with a tilt function.
+This means you can set the light higher or lower from the outset without having to move your head.

-Does a running headlamp need to be waterproof?
+Does the headlamp need to be waterproof for running?

-Since it is a great idea to use a headlamp for jogging in the colder and darker months, it should at least offer protection against splashing water.
-This is because it often rains and snows during this time, but that shouldn't keep you from training in the fresh air.
-Early morning fog can also be a problem when wearing a running lamp which isn't waterproof.
-So, when buying your new running headlamp, look for the IPX certification.
-This certification indicates how much protection against water the headlamp has.
-IPX0 stands for no protection against water, IPX10 means absolutely waterproof.
-If you jog in the fall and winter, headlamps with the following IP classes are best:
+As your headlamp is particularly useful for jogging in the colder and darker months of the year, it should definitely offer protection against splashing water.
+After all, rain and snow are not uncommon at this time of year and should not stop you from training in the fresh air.
+Early morning fog can also be a problem for a running lamp that is not waterproof.
+Therefore, when buying your new running headlamp, pay attention to the IPX certification.
+This indicates the level of protection against water.
+IPX0 stands for no protection against water, IPX8 means waterproof even when submerged for long periods.

-What is the advantage of having a red light on a headlamp?
+What is the benefit of red light in headlamps?

 Lithium-ion batteries or standard batteries: which are better for headlamps?

-In general, you should pay attention to the run-time before buying a headlamp – regardless of whether it has a fixed lithium-ion battery or a battery compartment.
-Very bright LED headlamps consume a lot of power and have a comparatively short battery run-time.
-At 500-600 lumens, you can expect about 4-5 hours of illumination at maximum brightness, depending on the size of the battery.
-If you turn down the light intensity, the lamp will also stay bright longer.
-Smaller headlamps with 100 lumens have a battery life of around 10 hours at maximum brightness.
-If you turn it down to 20 lumens, it will even light up your running route for about 40 hours.
+In general, you should pay attention to the light duration before buying - regardless of whether a fixed rechargeable battery or a battery compartment is installed.
+LED headlamps with high luminosity consume a lot of power and have a comparatively short burn time.
+With 500-600 lumens, you can expect approx. 4-5 hours of illumination at maximum brightness, depending on the size of the battery.
+If you turn down the light intensity, the lamp will stay bright for longer.
+Smaller headlamps with 100 lumens achieve a battery life of around 10 hours at maximum brightness.
+If you turn it down to 20 lumens, it will even illuminate your running route for around 40 hours.

-Tip: Many jogging headlamps have the LED lamp attached to the front of the headband and the battery or battery compartment is at the back.
-Almost all of our jogging headlamps are designed this way.
-This arrangement provides optimal weight distribution.
-High-luminosity headlamps need a strong lithium-ion battery or several standard batteries, which results in more weight.
-With these LED lamps, a comfortable distribution of the weight is particularly important.
-There are even some models that have an outside power source.
-This means you can store the battery separately, for example, in your jacket pocket.
+Tip: With many headlamps for jogging, the LED lamp is attached to the front of the headband, with the rechargeable battery or battery compartment at the back - as is the case with almost all of our jogging headlamps.
+This ensures optimum weight distribution.
+Headlamps with high luminosity require a powerful rechargeable battery or several batteries, which results in a higher weight.
+Comfortable weight distribution is particularly important with these LED lamps.
+There are even models such as the NEO9R that outsource the power source.
+Thanks to the extension cable supplied, you can stow the battery separately in your jacket pocket, for example.

 Which headlamp is the best for jogging?